 To promote student success, ongoing assessment and feedback will be given regularly to the students.
-A variety of assessment and evaluation strategies will be used in this course, including: peer and self evaluations, tests, essays, debates, quizzes, oral presentations, creative pieces, letters, role plays
+A variety of assessment and evaluation strategies will be used in this course, including: tests, essays, debates, quizzes, oral presentations, seminars, journals, and other assignments as deemed appropriate by the course instructor.
 Expectations will be evaluated based on the provincial curriculum expectations and the achievement levels outlined in the ministry document.
+Policies on assessment and evaluation, and academic honesty can be found in School Procedures in the student agenda.